scikit-hep/awkward/CONTRIBUTING.md

 As such, you should name your branch starting with your GitHub userid and a slash, such as `jpivarski/write-contributing-md`.
 If you start a pull request with a branch that doesn't follow convention, though, you don't need to fix it.

+The titles of pull requests (and therefore the merge commit messages) should follow [these conventions](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+Mostly, this means prefixing the title with one of these words and a colon:

+  * feat: new feature
+  * fix: bug-fix
+  * perf: code change that improves performance
+  * refactor: code change that neither fixes a bug nor adds a feature
+  * style: changes that do not affect the meaning of the code
+  * test: adding missing tests or correcting existing tests
+  * build: changes that affect the build system or external dependencies
+  * docs: documentation only changes
+  * ci: changes to our CI configuration files and scripts
+  * chore: other changes that don't modify src or test files
+  * revert: reverts a previous commit

 Most pull requests are merged with the "squash and merge" feature, so details about commit history within a pull request are lost.
 Feel free, therefore, to commit with any frequency you're comfortable with.
 I like to make frequent commits to avoid losing work to a dead laptop, and to have more save-points to recover from.

 It is unnecessary to manually edit (rebase) your commit history.
 If, however, you do want to save a pull request as multiple commits on `main`, ask me and we'll discuss.
 (The default branch is named `main`, not `master`.)